rbatllet/private-blockchain/docs/FORMAT_UTIL_AND_BLOCK_OPTIONS_GUIDE.md

 # FormatUtil Functions & Enhanced BlockCreationOptions Guide

 📊 This document provides comprehensive documentation for the enhanced FormatUtil class functions and the thread-safe BlockCreationOptions functionality in UserFriendlyEncryptionAPI.
+For FormatUtil quality assessment and production readiness evaluation, see [FORMATUTIL_QUALITY_ASSESSMENT.md](FORMATUTIL_QUALITY_ASSESSMENT.md).

 ## 📋 Table of Contents